 Incoming Student Resources

-Quad in fall
+UChicago quad in the fall

-Questions?
+Reviewed and still have questions?
 Contact the Dean of Students Office at ssd-admissions@uchicago.edu.

 Matriculation Checklist